US seeks expansion of military presence in Philippines | Law-Order

 - Philippines

-She was expected to reaffirm U.S. commitment to defend the Philippines under the 1951 Mutual Defense Treaty in case Filipino forces, ships and aircraft come under attack in the disputed waters.
+She was expected to reaffirm US commitment to defend the Philippines under the 1951 Mutual Defence Treaty in case Filipino forces, ships and aircraft come under attack in the disputed waters.

 Two of the new areas proposed by the Americans were in northern Cagayan province, Bacarro said.
 Cagayan is across a strait from Taiwan and could serve as a crucial outpost in case tensions worsen between China and the self-governed island that Beijing claims as its own.